 Lisa Olivera, LMFT #106546

 Hello!
 I’m Lisa.
-I’m a Licensed Marriage and Family Therapist, but you might also call me a self-acceptance encourager, a listening (like, TRULY listening) ear, an advocate for vulnerability, and a holder of space for hope and healing.
+I’m a Licensed Marriage and Family Therapist, but you might also call me an encourager of self-acceptance, a listening (like, truly listening) ear, an advocate for vulnerability, and a holder of space for hope and healing.
 I believe we require less fixing and more accepting – less perfectionism and more good-enough – less criticism and more self-compassion.

 I serve not as an expert or someone with all the answers, but as a collaborative guide who values and deeply respects who my clients are and the wisdom they already have within.

 My own transformation and healing started in therapy as a teen.
 I remember going to therapy for the first time – how nervous I was, how scary it felt to be vulnerable, and how weird it was to talk to a complete stranger about my life.
 Ultimately, it was a catalyst for healing and growth that I never thought I’d be able to have.